-5-3-4-2-The student has 20 minutes to present their PowerPoint presentation about the study without being interrupted.
+5-3-4-2-The student has 20 minutes to present his/her PowerPoint presentation about the study without being interrupted.

-5-3-4-3- Now, the Thesis Supervisor speaks for 15 minutes, including the interaction with the student (questions-answers).
+5-3-4-3- The Thesis Supervisor is allocated 15 minutes for his/her intervention, including the interaction with the student (questions-answers).